 " What?"
 Kunwar Pratap asked, confused.

-" From what you just said Baojiraj, you two... err... seem to be speaking against each other, for each other."
+" From what you just said, Baojiraj, you two... err... seem to be speaking against each other, for each other."
+He suggested, amused.

 " Chakrapani, I am not in the mood for your lame philosophies.
-Please stop before I lose my temper."
+Please stop before I lose my temper with you as well."
 Kunwar Pratap had no idea what he was trying to say.

 " Accha thik hai.
 Let's go to my place.
-My wife's thandaai will make you cool down."
+My wife's thandaai will cool you down."
 Chakrapani offered.

 " I don't understand Bhago!"
-She fumed. " If he is wrong he could accept it.
+Ajabdeh fumed. " If he is wrong, he could accept it.
 So much ego.
 He walked out on a conversation to win it."

 " Yes, you are.
-You have to win everything that's your nature with him and this is such a silly debate Kunwarani Ajabde Punwar.
+You have to win everything that's your nature with him, and this is such a silly debate, Kunwarani Ajabde Punwar.
 Talk to him."
+Bhagwati seemed amused.

 " About what?
-Leave it Bhago, when I heard of him, I didn't know he is so egoistic."
+Leave it, Bhago.
+When I heard of him, I didn't know he was so egoistic."
+Ajabdeh fumed.

 " What does that mean?"
 She asked, confused.

-" No Kunwarsa respects equality in women."
-She defended as Bhago laughed.
+" No, Kunwarsa respects equality in women."
+She defended as Bhagwati laughed.

 " Aree Aree Kuwaranisa on my floor?
-I will be hanged.
+If Kunwarsa sees this, I will be hanged.
 Get up now."
-Bhago laughed.
-Ajabde stared at her.
+Bhagwati teased as Ajabdeh stared at her.

 " Parvati."

-Ajabde picked her up and started to distract her.
-She kept looking at Kunwar Pratap and crying.
+Ajabdeh picked her up and started to distract her by making sounds with her bangles.
+Parvati was not easily distracted as she kept looking at Kunwar Pratap and crying.
 He even scares innocent babies with his ...

 " Did you say something?"
 His voice startled her.
 Was I thinking aloud?